-The National Wallace Monument is located in Stirling, Scotland, about an hour drive northeast of Edinburgh.
-Built in the mid-19th Century, on Abbey Craig, a hill on the outskirts of Stirling, the monument an homage to William Wallace.
+The National Wallace Monument is located in Stirling, Scotland, in the United Kingdom about an hour drive northeast of Edinburgh.
+Built in the mid-19th Century, on Abbey Craig, a hill on the outskirts of Stirling, the monument an homage to national hero William Wallace.
 Wallace was a Scottish knight who led a resistance against the English occupation of Scotland in the late 13th century.
 Hollywood captured Wallace’s story in the 1995 film Braveheart.

 Where is Buddy?

 I visited the National Wallace Monument with Sal on our road trip to the Isle of Skye in the Scottish Highlands.
 It was the first, of two stops on this very scenic drive.
 The other stop was at a scenic point along the highway.

 Unfortunately, Buddy did not visit the National Wallace Monument during his choir’s trip to Scotland.
 In fact, while we went north to visit the Scottish Highlands, Buddy and his choir traveled south to perform in venues in England and Wales.
 However, Buddy and his choir did take a Scottish Highlands tour from Edinburgh to Glencoe and Loch Ness.
 He took a Loch Ness cruise and got to see the famous highland cows!

 So, this post will not share a teenager’s perspective about the monument.
 However, I will say that I think he would have liked some of the exhibits, like the hands-on design your own coat of arms display.
 However, I think he would have been less enthusiastic about William Wallace given that he did not grow up with the movie.

 5 Simple Tips for Visiting the National Wallace Monument